 Play a sample game with the students so they learn the game.
 Invite them to pudding shuffle the cards with you.

-After the cards are straightened back into a deck, they are divided in half in one clean split, not divided one by one.
-The piles don’t need to be exactly equal.
-This is quicker and emphasizes that the game isn't about trying to win the most cards.
+After the cards are straightened back into one deck, they are divided approximately in half in one clean split, not divided one card at a time into two piles.
+This emphasizes that the game isn't about trying to win the most cards.
+It also saves valuable teaching time.

-The two stacks are placed face down in a pile across from each other.
+The two piles are placed face down across from each other.
 Divide your students into two small groups.
 Ask two students from each group to take the top card from their pile and place it face up between the piles.
-If needed, keep guide cards in close view.
+Players can use the guide card that comes with the deck or rely on their memories.